-Applicants who have not completed their PhD, PhD-equivalent or health professional degree at the time of application but expect to do so on or before September 30, 2023, must also upload to ResearchNet a Fulfillment of Degree Requirements Form that has been completed by the institution that will confer the PhD, PhD-equivalent or health professional degree entered in the Enter degree information section.
+Applicants who have not completed their PhD, PhD-equivalent or health professional degree at the time of application but expect to do so on or before September 30, 2024, must also upload to ResearchNet a Fulfillment of Degree Requirements Form that has been completed by the institution that will confer the PhD, PhD-equivalent or health professional degree entered in the Enter degree information section.
 Upon completion, applicants must once again provide a Fulfillment of Degree Requirements Form that has been completed by the institution that conferred the PhD, PhD-equivalent or health professional degree entered in the Enter degree information section.
-Upon completion, applicants must once again provide a Fulfillment of Degree Requirements Form that has been completed by the institution that conferred the PhD, PhD-equivalent or health professional degree entered in the Enter degree information section.
 This form must be scanned and sent by email to the banting@cihr-irsc.gc.ca address no later than 8:00 p.m.
-(EDT) October 15, 2023, or the application will be withdrawn.
+(EDT) October 15, 2024, or the application will be withdrawn.